ci-compass/cicf/week11-machine-learning/README.md

 ["How Random Forests Really Work"](https://www.kaggle.com/code/jhoward/how-random-forests-really-work/).
 I recommend looking at this for more detail on how decision trees and random forests work.

 Open your VM, and `git pull` in the `cicf` folder.
+Then run:

-    sudo apt install graphviz
+    $ sudo apt install graphviz
-    pip install --upgrade jupyter-core nbconvert seaborn fastai
+    $ pip install --upgrade jupyter-core nbconvert seaborn fastai

-We are going to work with the Titanic dataset.
+We are going to work with the [Titanic dataset](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv).
-Lets first look at the [dataset](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv) This dataset is a passenger manifest from the Titanic.
+This dataset is a passenger manifest from the Titanic, and is a common one for machine learning examples.
+It contains both continuous and categorical values, and isn't too big.

 The rest of this section is in the notebook [random-forest.ipynb](random-forest.ipynb).

 ## Resources

-Sources for the tutorial notebook:
+Sources for this tutorial:

 - [Random Forests - Practical Deep Learning for Coders](https://course.fast.ai/Lessons/lesson6.html)
 - ["How Random Forests Really Work"](https://www.kaggle.com/code/jhoward/how-random-forests-really-work/).